-Speaker Service Center for Conference OPEN
+Speaker Service Center for Seattle '24 Conference

 If you are speaking for conference, make sure you have received an "eBlast" to your service center.
 This is where speakers should register for conference, submit bio and headshot, and edit session details.
 Please click here to see the Speaker Service Center, and if you have not received an eBlast please reach out.